kubeshop/kusk-gateway/docs/extension.md

 |--------|------------------------------------------------------------------------------------------|
 | prefix | Prefix for the route  ( i.e. /your-prefix/here/rest/of/the/route ).
 Default value is "/" |

-If a rewrite isn't specified then the upstream service will receive the request as is with any path still appended.
+If `upstream.rewrite` option is not specified then the upstream service will receive the request "as is" with any prefix still appended to the URL.

 #### service